categories

 citrix and rdp comparison

 As to be expected, Microsoft’s Remote Desktop Services makes use of Microsoft’s proprietary Remote Desktop Protocol (RDP).
-In order to use Microsoft’s Remote Desktop Services, you need to ensure you are using an RDP compatible version of Windows on the server; the connecting device should have the RDP client software installed.
+In order to use Microsoft’s Remote Desktop Services, you need to ensure you are using an RDP-compatible version of Windows on the server; the connecting device should have the RDP client software installed.
 A reliable internet connection is also a must.

-Citrix’s HDX is a part of the Citrix Virtual Apps and Desktops product suite, and it provides a solution for virtual desktop and applications sharing.
+Citrix’s HDX is a part of the Citrix Virtual Apps and Desktops product suite, and it provides a solution for virtual desktop and application sharing.
 It is built on top of the Independent Computing Architecture (ICA).
 Unlike RDP, it allows for sharing over a slower internet connection while optimizing the overall user experience.

-RDP vs Citrix performance
+RDP vs Citrix Performance

 rdp vs citrix performance

-Remote Desktop Service does not offer good performance.
+The Remote Desktop Service does not offer good performance.
 Multiple users access and share the server’s available resources, resulting in a poor user experience as more people access the server concurrently.

-Unlike RDS, when using Citrix, instead of interacting with the Server directly, there is the HDX protocol on top of the server which acts as a real-time buffer between server and end-user.
-This buffer allows Citrix to compress the data that is transmitted which gives the end-user a much better user experience when accessing the server over slower connections.
+Unlike RDS, when using Citrix, instead of interacting with the Server directly, there is the HDX protocol on top of the server, which acts as a real-time buffer between server and end-user.
+This buffer allows Citrix to compress the data that is transmitted, which gives the end-user a much better user experience when accessing the server over slower connections.

 Citrix performs better than RDS because: